algorandfoundation/docs/docs/feature-guides/asc1/goal_teal_walkthrough.md

 REJECT
 ```

-In this example the logic returns false and the transaction fails.
+In this example, the logic returns false and the transaction fails.
 # Compiling TEAL Options
-Compiling a teal program using the `goal clerk compile` commmand writes the binary raw bytes to a file with the same name as the source file with a `.tok` extension.
+Compiling a teal program using the `goal clerk compile` coand writes the binary raw bytes to a file with the same name as the source file with a `.tok` extension.
 Specifying the `-n` option will compile the TEAL program but not writeout the binary.
 The console will display the compiled TEAL's address.

 ```
 $ goal clerk compile -n simple.teal